 Find out where to stay in Edinburgh: here is a succinct summary of the best areas to stay in Edinburgh, the capital of Scotland!

-Edinburgh is the second largest city in Scotland and its capital since the 16th century.
-With a population of 482,640 inhabitants (in 2012) and a surface area of 259 km², it is as large as the department of Val-de-Marne (94).
+Scotland’s second largest city, after Glasgow, Edinburgh has been the capital city since the 16th century.
+With a population of 482,640 inhabitants (in 2012) and extending over an area of 259 km², it is as large as the department of Val-de-Marne (94) in France.
 Edinburgh is also a city where the number of dwellings per inhabitant is among the largest in Europe.
-As a result, while finding an apartment or a hotel is easy, it is still important to know which are the best areas to stay in Edinburgh.
+As a result, while finding an apartment or a hotel is fairly easy, it is still useful to know what are the best areas to stay in Edinburgh.

-Built on volcanic hills, Edinburgh is known for its arts festival, whisky and for being one of the spearheads of the enlightenment (thanks in particular to Adam Smith and David Hume).
-Classified as a UNESCO World Heritage Site, the city has relatively few districts, and we would advise you to allow a relatively large budget for accommodation here, as in any major city in the United Kingdom.
-So here are the areas to stay in Edinburgh.
+Built on volcanic hills, Edinburgh is known for its arts festival, its whisky, and for being one of the shining lights of the Age of Enlightenment (particularly because of the works of Adam Smith and David Hume).
+Listed as a UNESCO World Heritage Site, the city has few districts, and we would advise you to plan a relatively high budget for accommodation here, as in any major city in the United Kingdom.
+So here are our recommendations of the areas to stay in Edinburgh.

 Old Town, the historic centre